QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 - I feel overwhelmed with my endterm exams (I got unlucky).
 Procrastination is a feature, not a bug.
 - HAPPY LEARNING!!

+Day 51/100 : 25 November 2025, Tuesday (≈5 mins ; <1 hour❌)
+> What I do today :
+- I only review a little bit about Python loops concept
+- Also, I feel overwhelmed with my exams and don't understand at all literally hehehehe.
+- Happy Coding!